AxelGard/cira/README.md

 If you have a question about cira, want to share what you built with cira or want to talk to others using cira, you can checkout the [discussions page](https://github.com/AxelGard/cira/discussions) or make issue if that is more fitting.

+### History of cira

+I was interested in using the Alpaca trade API for building a quantitative paper trader.
+The project is available [here](https://github.com/AxelGard/paper-trader).<br>
+However after working on this for alomst a year (off and on) I realized that I had alomst build a small library for using the Alpaca API.
+So I thought that I would make this into a real library so that you can get started with quantitative paper trading as well.

 ## Development
 If you want to help develop cira you are more then welcome to do so.